-8. CONCLUSIONS
+8. Conclusions

-This paper shows how to extend the knowledge of a topological map of self-positioning sites by construction of a consistent associated geometrical map.
-Five methods have been proposed to determine the robot poses in a single frame of reference, using the topological map knowledge and odometric measurements along the paths linking robot poses.
-Four methods integrate paths according to different strategies and one uses a global minimization.
+This paper shows how to extend the knowledge of a topological map of self-positioning sites by the construction of a consistent associated geometrical map.
+Five methods have been proposed to determine the robot poses in a single frame of reference, using the topological map knowledge and odometric measurements along the paths linking the robot poses.
+Four methods integrate paths according to different strategies, and one uses a global minimization.

-These geometrical map building methods were implemented in a development environment involving a mobile robot Nomad200, and were tested on a map reconstruction problem with 28 selfpositioning sites.
-The five methods were evaluated numerically by comparison of reconstruction errors and graphically by comparing the maps they deliver with an exact geometrical map.
-The least square method shows best accuracy and gives excellent results even for a large environment.
+These geometrical map-building methods were implemented in a development environment involving a Nomad200 mobile robot and were tested on a map reconstruction problem with 28 self-positioning sites.
+The five methods were evaluated numerically by a comparison of the reconstruction errors, and graphically by comparing the maps they deliver with an exact geometrical map.
+The least-squares method shows the best accuracy and gives excellent results, even for a large environment.